 How can I register for the IOSS?

 From 1 April 2021, retailers can register their business on the IOSS portal of any EU Member State and receive their unique IOSS VAT number.
 You can then use this number to declare all sales to your customers in all EU Member States and pass it to your carrier, who will use it to declare goods to the customs authorities.

 If your business is not based in the EU, you will need to appoint an EU-established intermediary to fulfil your VAT obligations under IOSS.
 An intermediary is a taxable person established in any EU Member State whose responsibility is to declare and pay the VAT for all imported goods.

 What do I need to do if I am using the IOSS?

 If you register for the IOSS, you are required to do the following:

-4. Show on the invoice the price paid by the buyer in EUR.
+5. Show on the VAT invoice (if issued) or on the commercial invoice accompanying the goods for customs clearance the price paid by the buyer in EUR.